The Third Man (TV series)

 The Third Man is a TV series which ran from 1959 to 1965.
 It was based on the novel and film The Third Man and starred Michael Rennie as Harry Lime.
-Lime is now an international private investigator.
+In the TV series, Lime is an international private investigator.

 The series was a co-production between the NTA Film Network and the BBC.
 The first twenty episodes were shot at 20th Century Fox studios in Hollywood.
-Later episodes were filmed at Shepperton Studios and Associated-British Elstree Studios, (Associated British Picture Corporation), in England.
+Later episodes were filmed at Shepperton Studios and Associated-British Elstree Studios (Associated British Picture Corporation) in England.

+Initially eight episodes were lost due to the BBC’s junking policy, but on 4 October 2024, the Film Is Fabulous project announced the episode "The Man Who Wouldn’t Talk" had been recovered and returned to the BBC archive.
+In addition, they announced the recovery of a version of "The Man With Two Left Hands", which was in better quality than the one that existed.